FX International Payments

 Hedging provides certainty around future costs, allowing for better management of cash flow.

 As part of a foreign exchange strategy, you may also look to trade foreign currency directly in the spot market.
 This might be to cover more immediate international expenses, take advantage of favourable rates or build foreign currency reserves.

 Whatever the case, there are a number of tools available to minimise the risk you face in this type of trading.

 Limit orders are used to buy or sell an amount of foreign currency at a specified exchange rate.
 In the event the currency is trading at this ‘limit’, the order will be executed.

 A stop loss protects the value of your holding by establishing a low water mark, which represents the maximum you’re prepared to lose on the trade.
 If the value of your holding declines below this low mark, your holding is liquidated to ensure losses don’t increase.

 An OCO order is a combination of a limit order and a stop loss, with the added condition that if one of these orders is triggered, the other is cancelled.

-By combining a limit order with a stop loss order, and adding the condition that if one of these orders is triggered then the other is cancelled, a one cancels other (OCO) order is created.
-For example, an OCO order can be used to set an upper limit order and a lower stop loss order at which a currency holding is to be sold.
-If one is triggered, the other is cancelled, thus the currency holding is free to trade within this pre-set range.
+For example, an OCO could be used to set an upper limit order and lower stop loss at which your holding is to be sold.
+If one is triggered, the other is cancelled, which means your currency holding is free to trade within this pre-set range.